momo182/ssup/README.md

 - added #source:// directive for task script
 - ssup now changes dir to Supfile location to accomodate use of relative links with #source://
 - all data transfers are now on rclone binary
+- skip all networks definitions to use implicit localhost mode

 # Demo